Oldschoolwoman/test/README.md

 <p></p>
 <img src="images/show_history_dialog.png" align="center">

-Local History dialog elements and controls are described in detail in the <a href="https://www.jetbrains.com/help/idea/show-history-for-folder-dialog.html">Show History for File Dialog</a> and <a href="https://www.jetbrains.com/help/idea/show-history-for-file-selection-dialog.html">Show History for File/Selection Dialog</a> sections.
+Local History dialog elements and controls are described in detail in the <a href="https://www.jetbrains.com/help/idea/show-history-for-folder-dialog.html">Show History for Folder Dialog</a> and <a href="https://www.jetbrains.com/help/idea/show-history-for-file-selection-dialog.html">Show History for File/Selection Dialog</a> sections.

 The steps needed to invoke this dialog for selected entity are described in the “Tracking and Reverting Changes with Local History” section.